sciabarracom/openwhisk-knative/README.md

 In the current state it has many [limitations](#limitations) See below.

-Once you have installed both the cluster and the runtime, you can just do:
+Once you have installed both the kubernetes cluster and the knative-whisk operator and configures your wsk command, you can do:

 ```
 $ wsk action create hello hello.js